zwxandy/wenxuanzeng.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am currently a fourth-year undergraduate student at University of Electronic Science and Technology of China (UESTC) in School of Software Engineering.
 I am devoted to Efficient Multi-modal Deep Learning, which means making heavy models faster as well as making tiny models more accurate.
-Now I am furthering the scitific research at [Institute for Artificial Intelligence, Peking University](https://www.ai.pku.edu.cn/), where I am advised by [Prof. Meng Li](https://www.ai.pku.edu.cn/info/1158/2309.htm).
+Now I am furthering the scientific research at [Institute for Artificial Intelligence, Peking University](https://www.ai.pku.edu.cn/), where I am advised by [Prof. Meng Li](https://www.ai.pku.edu.cn/info/1158/2309.htm).

 My main interested research topics include (but not limited to):
   - Model acceleration for Computer Vision, Natural Language Processing and Graph Learning